ELeibner/node-sql-api/README.md

-## REST API TypeScript, NodeJS, TypeORM & Postgres
+## REST API TypeScript, NodeJS, ExpressJS, TypeORM & PostgreSQL

 This is an example of browser-based file system where user is able to create and delete folders, subfolders and files.
 Furthermore, user is also able to search files using search queries.